ABI RESOURCES WWW.CTBRAININJURY.COM

 What is a Conservator?

 A conservator is a person appointed by the Probate Court to oversee the financial or personal affairs of an adult.
-In an involuntary conservatorship, a conservator is appointed only if the court determines that the individual is unable to care for him or herself, or unable to manage his or her financial affairs.
-In a voluntary conservatorship, the court appoints a conservator on the request of an adult who seeks assistance in managing his or her affairs, without making a finding that the individual is incapable.
+In an involuntary conservatorship, a conservator is appointed only if the court determines that the individual is unable to care for him or herself or unable to manage his or her financial affairs.
+In a voluntary conservatorship, the court appoints a conservator at the request of an adult who seeks assistance in managing his or her affairs without making finding that the individual is incapable.

 There are two kinds of conservators.

-A conservator of the estate supervises financial affairs, including caring for property, managing bank accounts and ensuring the safe handling of the person's income.
+A conservator of the estate supervises financial affairs, including caring for the property, managing bank accounts, and ensuring the safe handling of the person's income.